wolf/how-git-actually-works/how-git-actually-works-preso.md

 * `git ls-files --stage` (look familiar?  compare to a tree.)
     * It's _all_ blobs, with full paths (Note: this is why Git can't store empty directories) (Note the paths are in alphabetical order)
 * The index is a commit ready to be "stamped", all it needs are its trees to be created and a commit object
+* Summary
+    * The index (or staging area) is another kind of database, listing all the full paths files currently in the entire project
+    * It is a commit ready to be stamped into existence
+    * It starts filled in with the current state of a commit.  `git add` fills in different object-ids

 ## rescuing changes/commits

 * `git fsck --lost-found` to rescue lost files/commits
+* `git reflog` will also find lost commits, but that's outside the scope of this talk
+* Summary
+    * You can check your repo for consistency and find dangling objects
+    * One way is with `git fsck`; another way to find lost commits is with `git reflog`

 ## What are "refs"?